What is the Best Age to Start Martial Arts?

 Perhaps you’ve heard the line, “The best time to plant a tree was 10 years ago.
 The second best time is now.”

 For adults, the same concept applies.
 It would’ve been great if you started when you were younger.
-If you didn’t, starting now is also a great time to begin training in martial arts.
+If you didn’t, starting now is also a great time to begin adult martial arts training classes.
 In five years, you’ll be glad you started when you did.

 For children, many martial arts schools start training at three years old.
 At this age, the first few years are geared towards acquiring listening skills, concentration, eye-hand coordination, respect, and getting used to group environments.